ivanperez-keera/Yampa/README.md

 * [Yampa-2048](https://github.com/ksaveljev/yampa-2048): an implementation of
   the game 2048 using Yampa and Gloss.
 * [Mandelbrot with basic io](https://github.com/madjestic/Haskell-OpenGL-Tutorial/tree/master/Mandelbrot-FRP-io-sdl2):
-  a "hello world" of sort, using SDL2, Yampa and OpenGL.
+  a "hello world" of sorts, using SDL2, Yampa and OpenGL.

 A more comprehensive list can be obtained using the reverse dependency finder (http://packdeps.haskellers.com/reverse/Yampa), but only programs uploaded to